If you love dance then running baby and toddler dance classes might be a great business option for you, check out Emma’s story of doing just that.

 The hardest thing at the beginning was finding the time to advertise the new classes and respond to every call, email and message.
 I have learnt to manage my time better and as my girls get older, this is getting easier.

-What’s the best thing about being self employed?
+What’s the best thing about Running toddler dance classes?

 I love being part of the Tappy Toes team but also being able to make my own decisions on when and where I run classes so that I can give my best to them.
 I am pretty self motivated and have high standards which I think is important if you are self employed.